Balance Your Body and Mind with Calming Fall Yoga

 The Heart of the Practice: Standing and Balancing Poses

-Standing Poses.
-These focus on grounding, strength, and flexibility.
-Next a sequence of 3–6 standing poses to increase strength and flexibility in the legs.
-Good options are Warrior 1 (Virabadrasana 1), Warrior 2 (Virabadrasana 2) and Triangle Pose (Trikonasana).
+- Standing Poses.
+These poses focus on steadiness and stability and are naturally balancing for vata dosha.
+They also inrease strength and flexibility in the legs.
+Incorporate a sequence of 3–6 standing poses, such as Warrior 1 (Virabadrasana 1), Warrior 2 (Virabadrasana 2), and Triangle Pose (Trikonasana).

-Balancing Poses.
-Be sure to include a balancing pose like Warrior 3 (Virabhadrasana 3) or Eagle Pose (Garudasana) to establish a strong sense of grounding, which will counter the increased vata in the environment during Autumn.
+- Balancing Poses.
+Be sure to include a balancing pose like Warrior 3 (Virabhadrasana 3) or Eagle Pose (Garudasana) to establish a strong sense of grounding.
+This will help counter the increased vata in the environment during the fall season.

 Shift your Perspective with Inversions and Backbends

-When the cold wind blows we tend to contract and close up the front of the body so gently countering that tendency is helpful for maintaining the flow of prana.
+When the cold wind blows, we tend to contract and close up the front of the body, so gently countering that tendency is helpful for maintaining the strong, healthy flow of prana.

-Savasana gives the body a chance to integrate the wonderful effects of the asana practice, so its importance cannot be overemphasized in moving toward a state of Yoga.
+- Savasana time.
+Savasana (Corpse Pose) gives the body a chance to integrate the wonderful effects of the asana practice, so its importance cannot be overemphasized in moving toward a state of Yoga.
 Be sure to cover the eyes gently with a scarf or an eye pillow to support the calming of vata dosha.

 Creativity within Structure: Develop Your Personal Practice

-You can draw on this basic sequence framework to create an effective daily personal practice.
+This basic sequence is just a framework to create an effective personal practice that is appropriate for you and your body's needs.
 You can vary the length of your practice simply by adding or subtracting poses—but be sure to include at least one pose from each category.